 Credit risk is the potential exposure of the Group to loss in the event of non-performance by a counter-party.
-The amount that best represents the maximum credit exposure of the Group's financial assets is the carrying value of the financial assets at the balance sheet date.
+The amount that best represents the maximum credit exposure of the Group's financial assets is the carrying value of the financial assets at the reporting date.

 This risk arises principally from cash and cash equivalents.
-Management's policy is to hold cash and cash equivalents in reputable financial institutions of which 51.5% (2010 - 91.9%, 6 months ended 30 June 2010 - 73.8%, 2009 - 66.4%, 2008 - 96.3%) of cash and cash equivalents are held in reputable financial institutions in the UK.
-To limit exposure to credit risk on trade receivables, management's policy is to use prepayments or payment upon delivery for product sales whenever possible.
-The average credit period taken on sale of goods is less than fourteen days.
-There have been no instances of default in the past on the trade receivables from the customers, therefore there is no allowance for estimated irrecoverable amounts from sale of goods for the period ending 30 June 2011 (2010 - nil, 6 months ended 30 June 2010 - nil, 2009 - nil, 2008 - nil).
+Management's policy is to hold cash and cash equivalents in reputable financial institutions of which 80.5% (2010 - 91.9%) of cash and cash equivalents are held in reputable financial institutions in the UK.
+To limit exposure to credit risk on trade receivables, management's policy is to sell only to financially solid customers and use prepayments or payment upon delivery for product sales whenever possible.
+The average credit period taken on sale of goods is less than seven days.
+There is no allowance for estimated irrecoverable amounts from sale of goods for the year (2010 - nil).

-Maximum credit risk exposure relating to financial assets is represented by carrying value as at the balance sheet date.
+Maximum credit risk exposure relating to financial assets is represented by carrying value as at the reporting date.